-Historic redlining and discriminatory lending practices have historically disadvantaged Black, Indigenous, and People of Color (BIPOC) across the United States and the State of California.
-Property values in redlined and vulnerable communities result in lower housing values that may impact the benefit limitations, award caps, and thresholds of a housing recovery program.
-While barriers to homeownership remain and access to capital for home repair remains unequal, HCD's Manufactured Housing Replacement and Elevation Program prioritizes vulnerable populations and includes hands on case management to ensure that outreach is conducted to the most vulnerable populations with Limited English Proficiency recovering from the disaster.
+Historic redlining and discriminatory lending practices have historically disadvantaged communities across the United States and the State of California.
+Property values in redlined and susceptible communities result in lower housing values that may impact the benefit limitations, award caps, and thresholds of a housing recovery program.
+While barriers to homeownership remain and access to capital for home repair remains unequal, HCD's Manufactured Housing Replacement and Elevation Program prioritizes susceptible populations and includes hands on case management to ensure that outreach is conducted to the most susceptible populations with Limited English Proficiency recovering from the disaster.

 The program subrecipient will follow HCD's affirmative marketing procedures for outreach to LMI population in the protected class groups least likely to apply to the Manufactured Home Replacement and Elevation Program.
-The program will require the subrecipients to proactively reach to the most vulnerable populations (persons over age 65 and persons with access and functional needs), including coordination with disaster case managers for outreach to LMI population in the protected class groups least likely to apply to the Manufactured Home Replacement and Elevation Program with limited English Proficiency.
+The program will require the subrecipients to proactively reach to the most susceptible populations (persons over age 65 and persons with access and functional needs), including coordination with disaster case managers for outreach to LMI population in the protected class groups least likely to apply to the Manufactured Home Replacement and Elevation Program with limited English Proficiency.